-Willmott Dixon has been tasked with replacing over 18,000m2 of windows at the hospital, all of which have been in place since it opened in 1977.
+Willmott Dixon has been tasked with replacing in excess of 18,000m2 of windows at the hospital, all of which have been in place since it opened in 1977.
 The new windows feature modern frames made from 80% recycled aluminium, with high-performing double-glazing improving energy efficiency, air tightness, heat retention and patient comfort.